-Finally, we will use our robust size measurements to study the correlation of size and stellar masses of our nearby galaxies.
-Galaxies can be selected or classified by means of different methods or criteria, such as morphology, color and star-formation rate.
+Finally, we use our robust size measurements to study the correlation of size and stellar masses of our nearby galaxies.
+Galaxies can be selected or classified by means of different methods or criteria, such as morphology, color, and star-formation rate.
 We investigate the mass-size relation for different types of nearby galaxies at a wide range of stellar masses and test whether the selection criteria could affect the mass-size relations.
 These relations provide a baseline for further studies at high redshifts.
-We will also compare the mass-size relations of galaxies after artificially redshifting them to $z=1$ and examine if the robustness of galaxies mass-size relations at high redshifts.
+We will also compare the mass-size relations of galaxies after artificially redshifting them to $z=1$ and examine if the robustness of galaxy mass-size relations hold at high redshifts.

-We explain our sample used in this study in section 2.
-The size determination methods and their systematic offsets at $z\sim0$ are explored in section 3.
-The stellar mass-size relations of nearby galaxies are studied in section 4.
-We describe the artificially redshifting procedure of galaxies to $z=1$ and their sizes compare to $z=0$ in section 5.
-We discuss our results in section 6.
+We explain our sample used in this study in Section 2.
+The size determination methods and their systematic offsets at $z\sim0$ are explored in Section 3.
+The stellar mass-size relations of nearby galaxies are studied in Section 4.
+We describe the artificial redshifting procedure of galaxies to $z=1$ and their sizes compare with $z=0$ objects in Section 5.
+We discuss our results in Section 6.
 The cosmological parameters adopted throughout this paper are $\Omega_{m}$ = 0.3, $\Omega_{\Lambda}$ = 0.7 and $H_{0} = 70$ $km$ $s^{-1}$ $Mpc^{-1}$.\\